-WP 4 will focus on analysing the role of learning and networking in energy efficient (EE) renovations.
-(1) The challenges of (current) policy strategies with regards to the implementation of EE retrofit technologies will be identified.
-EE strategies and policy instruments for more EE and cost effective retrofitting in Europe will be reviewed.
-(2) Building projects, incl. broadly applied and best practice retrofit measures will be assessed, focusing on the role of knowledge development, learning, networking, actors and institutions.
-(3) Based on the assessments, key success factors will be identified for the development and implementation of different EE retrofit measures.
+WP 4 is focusing on analysing the role of learning and networking in energy efficient (EE) renovations considering the following four aspects: (1) The challenges of (current) policy strategies with regards to the implementation of EE retrofit technologies are identified.
+EE strategies and policy instruments for more EE and cost effective retrofitting in Europe are reviewed.
+(2) Building projects, incl. broadly applied and best practice retrofit measures are assessed, focusing on the role of knowledge development, learning, networking, actors and institutions.
+(3) Based on the assessments, key success factors are identified for the development and implementation of different EE retrofit measures.
 (4) It will be crucial for future design of different policy instruments addressing more efficient energy use in existing buildings.
-It will also help to identify points of intervention in the technology development and implementation phase (in terms of both new and currently applied solutions) for policy design.
-Innovative policy instruments will be discussed with the focus on network support.
+It also helps to identify points of intervention in the technology development and implementation phase (in terms of both new and currently applied solutions) for policy design.
+Innovative policy instruments are discussed with the focus on network support.

-WP 4 will be carried out by IIIEE (responsible) and Aalborg University.
+WP 4 is carried out by IIIEE of Lund University (responsible) and Aalborg University.

 Agreed milestones:

-M4.1 Policy strategies for retrofit measures
+M4.1 Policy strategies for retrofit measures.

 M4.2 The assessment of retrofit building projects in different national contexts.
-Identification of success/failure factors
+Identification of success/failure factors.

 M4.3 Comparative analysis of building projects.
-Identification of points of intervention
+Identification of points of intervention.

-M4.4 Future policy design for retrofit strategies
+M4.4 Future policy design for retrofit strategies.

-M4.5 Synthesis and reporting on WP4
+M4.5 Synthesis and reporting on WP4.

 Agreed deliverables:

-D4.1: Workshop on retrofit strategies and supporting policy instruments
+D4.1: Workshop on retrofit strategies and supporting policy instruments.

 D4.2.
-Academic paper on EE retrofit strategies and the role of learning and networking in a broader policy context
+Academic paper on EE retrofit strategies and the role of learning and networking in a broader policy context.

 D4.3.
-Academic article on the success/failure factors of innovation of retrofit approaches and intervention points for future policy mix
+Academic article on the success/failure factors of innovation of retrofit approaches and intervention points for future policy mix.

-D4.4 Seminar with the aim of triangulating the results of M4.3-M4.4
+D4.4 Seminar with the aim of triangulating the results of M4.3-M4.4.

-D4.5 Report on WP4
+D4.5 Report on WP4.

-The work package achievements and deliverables of WP 4:
+Work package achievements and deliverables of WP 4:

-D4.1: The workshop on retrofit strategies and supporting policy instruments
+D4.1: Workshop on retrofit strategies and supporting policy instruments

 The workshop on Sustainable Buildings Aalborg was carried out by Aalborg University.
 In addition to the workshop agenda and invitation two presentations were delivered as deliverables of the workshop.

-Seminar program (Aalborg University, 2012)
+Seminar program (Aalborg University, 2012).

-The presentation: Promoting energy efficiency renovations: the role of banks (Maneschi D., 2012)
+The presentation: Promoting energy efficiency renovations: the role of banks (Maneschi D., 2012).

-The presentation: Policy instruments for energy efficient buildings (Kiss B., 2012)
+The presentation: Policy instruments for energy efficient buildings (Kiss B., 2012).

-D4.2: Academic paper on EE retrofit strategies and the role of learning and networking in a broader policy context
+D4.2: Academic paper on EE retrofit strategies and the role of learning and networking in a broader policy context.

 The academic paper “Emerging actors in sustainable renovations of single-family houses” (Maneschi D., 2012) was presented in the ERSCP2012 conference in Bregenz, Austria, May 2012.
 The following contribution was done for the conference as well:

-The academic paper for the oral presentation in the ERSCP2012 conference: Emerging actors in sustainable renovations of single-family houses (Maneschi D., 2012)
+The academic paper for the oral presentation in the ERSCP2012 conference: Emerging actors in sustainable renovations of single-family houses (Maneschi D., 2012).

-The oral presentation in the ERSCP2012 conference: Banks and energy renovations of buildings (Maneschi D., 2012)
+The oral presentation in the ERSCP2012 conference: Banks and energy renovations of buildings (Maneschi D., 2012).

 The abstract presented as a poster in the ERSCP2012 conference: Changing practices of built environment professionals to face sustainability challenges.
 Analysis of two Scandinavian case studies.
 (Montrucchio V. & Maneschi D., 2012)

+Building Energy Efficiency – Policy, learning and technology change.
+PhD thesis.
+Online available: http://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=3738662&fileOId=3738663 (Kiss B., 2013)

-D4.3: Academic article on the success/failure factors of innovation of retrofit approaches and intervention points for future policy mix
+D4.3: Academic article on the success/failure factors of innovation of retrofit approaches and intervention points for future policy mix.

 The journal articles for this deliverable D4.3 are still under work.
 However, two conference papers were presented in the IST2012 and ECEE2013 and delivered within D4.3:

 Widening the scope?
 How intermediary actors can change energy consumption patterns?
-(Maneschi D., 2012)
+(Maneschi D., 2012).